custom-d/laravel-helpers

 Crud Policy Trait

-by using the CustomD\LaravelHelpers\Models\Policies\CrudPermissions trait in your model policy along side Spatie role permissions using wildcard permissions you can have your policy look like:
+By using the CustomD\LaravelHelpers\Models\Policies\CrudPermissions trait in your model policy alongside Spatie role permissions you can avoid having to write lots of boilerplate methods in your policy file.

 namespace App\Models\Policies;